savar95x/dotfiles/scripts/.local/scripts/README.md

 ## Scripts
-All of my self written scripts that I usein my daily workflow
+All of my self written scripts that I use in my daily workflow